 If you have additional questions about whether or not your organization meets these eligibility requirements, please contact: [email protected]

 All applicants are required to fill out a general application form and submit a detailed proposal including organization and program information as well as a detailed program budget.
 This application process is subject to change.

-The application portal for 2014 RISE funding will be open August 1st through September 30th, 2013.
-RISE Award recipients will be announced by 2013 year end.
+The application portal for 2015 RISE funding will be open August 18 to September 30, 2015.
+RISE Award recipients will be announced by December 2015.

 To get started with your application, please fill out the RISE application form.